wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/Searching_1-0.md

 Searching
 =====================

-You can search text and fields across the Sequential Data Store.
+Search text and fields across the Sequential Data Store to locate data.
 This topic covers searching for SdsStreams, SdsTypes, and SdsStreamViews.

 Searching for streams
 =====================